Proxy Stargate into Tempest against Terran l StarCraft 2: Legacy of the Void l Crank – Starcraft Skins

 Starcraft Buildings – Infestor

-The Infestor is an offensive spellcaster, meaning that its abilities are used to harm enemy units rather than the player’s units.
+The Infestor is an offensive spellcaster, meaning that its abilities are used to harm enemy units rather than support the player’s units.
 It can be built after the Zerg player has an Infestation Pit.
 Infestors have three abilities: Neural Parasite, Fungal Growth, and Microbial Shroud.
 They can move while burrowed if Burrow is researched.

 Follow us and check out our social media accounts on Twitter, Facebook & YouTube ►